 Drs Norris, Vincent, Gregory, Effingham & Stratford-Smith

 21 Dawson Road, West Timperley, Altrincham, Cheshire WA14 5PF

 Telephone: 0161 929 1515 • Fax: 0161 941 6500

 Welcome to the our ’eNews Bulletin’ -we hope you find it both useful and informative.

 ANNUAL FREE FLU VACCINATIONS

-Vaccination clinics commence 29th September for all those patients who's age or medical condition suggests that they may be at greater risk of the complications of flu - call the surgery to book your appointment with our Practice Nurses
+Vaccination clinics continue for all those patients who's age or medical condition suggests that they may be at greater risk of the complications of flu - call the surgery to book your appointment with our Practice Nurses

 NHS ENGLAND - How Information about You Helps us to Provide Better Care